 Day 2 – Arrochar & Loch Long

-The most accessible dive site is Twin Piers, as the remaining frames of the two piers can still be seen above the surface.
+The most accessible dive site is Twin Piers, where the remaining frames of two long-gone piers can still be seen above the surface.
 Conger Alley is just a few hundred meters further before the curve going into the woods.
-Both dives are for a 15m maximum depth where you can find rock reefs colonised by soft corals, hermit crabs, queen scallops, shrimps, squat lobsters and congers.
+Both dives are for a 15m maximum depth where you can find rock reefs colonised by soft corals and sea anemones, hermit crabs, queen scallops, shrimps, squat lobsters and congers.

 Day 3 – Saint Catherine & Loch Fyne